Ireland Deprivation Index · Pobal HP Index · Census 2022

 Most deprived areas in Ireland — Census 2022

-Electoral divisions with the lowest Pobal HP scores — the most disadvantaged areas nationally.
-Concentrated in inner-city Dublin, parts of Limerick city, Donegal, and Longford.
+These electoral divisions have the lowest Pobal HP scores in Ireland.
+Most cluster in inner-city Dublin, parts of Limerick city, Donegal, and Longford.

 Electoral DivisionDeprivation Score